ANRChoucas/QualityMetadataSpatialLandmarkDataset/README.md

 - Import the project in Eclipse like a maven project

-## Step n°2: import dataset files in the “QualityMetadataSpatialLandmarkDataset” project
+## Step n°2: import dataset files in the project

 - drop the six landmark dataset files in the data/dataset folder
 - drop the five alignements files in the data/alignment folder